Ransomware's global epidemic is just getting started

-Thousands of computers around the world are being locked up by a fast-spreading ransomware.
-Big business are getting hit.
+Thousands of computers around the world are getting locked up by a fast-spreading ransomware.
+Big businesses are getting hit.
 An entire hospital is shut out of its system.
 Suddenly, it's everywhere: the next big ransomware attack.

 Here we go again.
 And again and again and again and again.

-GoldenEye, a new strain of the Petya ransomware, took the world by storm on Tuesday morning after starting from a cyberattack in Kiev, Ukraine.
-From there, it spread to the country's electrical grid, airport, and government offices.
+GoldenEye, a new strain of the Petya ransomware, took the world by storm on Tuesday after starting with a cyberattack in Kiev, Ukraine.
+From there, it spread to the country's electrical grid, airport and government offices.
 At the Chernobyl nuclear disaster site, workers had to monitor radiation manually because of the attack.
-And then it started to go global.
+And then it began to go global.

 Russia's largest oil production company, Rosneft, suffered a cyberattack.
-AP Moller Maersk Group, the largest shipping company in the world, had to shut down several of its systems to prevent the attack from spreading.
-Merck, based in Kenilworth, New Jersey, and one of the largest pharmaceutical companies in the world, also suffered a massive hack.
+Denmark-based Maersk, the largest shipping company in the world, had to shut down several of its systems to prevent the attack from spreading.
+New Jersey-based Merck, one of the largest pharmaceutical companies in the world, also suffered a massive hack.

-The list of affected victims goes on, just like it did for WannaCry when the ransomware hit in May and locked up more than 200,000 computers.
+The list of affected victims goes on, just like it did when the WannaCry ransomware hit in May and locked up more than 200,000 computers across the globe.

-It only took 44 days until Goldeneye reared its head.
-The bad news: these widespread attacks are just going to keep on coming.

-The NSA's EternalBlue exploit, which took advantage of the Windows PC's ability to quickly spread files across a network, was the ammunition that powered both WannaCry and GoldenEye.
+The NSA's EternalBlue exploit, which took advantage of a Windows PC's ability to quickly spread files across a network, is the ammunition that powers both WannaCry and GoldenEye.

 With the exploit, you don't need to be breached personally to get infected.

-Even if you're a responsible user on an updated computer, somebody on your network could be tricked and download malware through emails or a loaded Word document.
+Even if you're a responsible user on an updated computer, someone on your network could be tricked into downloading malware through emails or a loaded Word document.

-It's why you're seeing attacks of these scale, and why the word "unprecedented" keeps getting thrown around with each incident.
+It's why you're seeing attacks on this scale and why the word "unprecedented" keeps getting thrown around.

 Ransomware 2.0

-The mix of the NSA's hacking tools with normal malware has created a dangerous combination, especially since you can essentially go shopping for malware.
-GoldenEye is a variant of Petya, which was sold on forums on the dark web since last April as a ransomware service -- the buyers get 85 percent of the profit, while the malware's creators reap in 15 percent.
+The mix of the NSA's hacking tools with normal malware has created a toxic combination, especially since you can essentially go shopping for malware.
+GoldenEye is a variant of Petya, which was sold on forums on the dark web since last April as a ransomware service: The buyers get 85 percent of the profit, while the malware's creators reap 15 percent.

-"You don't have to be a cyber wiz to inflict cyber damage," Michael Daly, the chief technology officer at Raytheon Cybersecurity, said in an email.
-"Various Do-It-Yourself kits are available as well as ransomware as an outsourced service on the Deep Web forums."
+"You don't have to be a cyber wiz to inflict cyber damage," Michael Daly, chief technology officer at Raytheon Cybersecurity, said in an email.
+"Various do-it-yourself kits are available as well as ransomware as an outsourced service on the deep web forums."

-Compared to GoldenEye, WannaCry looked like it was written by amateurs.
-Using Petya, the recent ransomware attack not only encrypted crucial files, but your entire hard drive, and forced your computer to restart.
+Compared with GoldenEye, WannaCry looks like it was written by amateurs.
+Using Petya, the new ransomware attack not only encrypts crucial files but your entire hard drive and then forces your computer to restart.

-It also deletes the computer's event logs to cover their tracks and hide from analysts, said Mark Mager, a security researcher at Endgame.
+It also deletes the computer's event logs to cover its tracks and hide from analysts, said Mark Mager, a security researcher at Endgame.

 "Forensic analysts will be unable to access this data that would be useful to their investigation," Mager said in a direct message.

-Marcus Hutchins, better known as Malware Tech and the researcher who found the WannaCry fix, said the fix would not be "doable remotely."
+Marcus Hutchins, better known as Malware Tech and the researcher who found the WannaCry fix, said a fix for GoldenEye would not be "doable remotely."

 The fix isn't in